SiddharthMago/MediaMeld/README.md

 # MediaMeld
 Seamlessly melding your media into magic

-A Full-Stack Comprehensive Media Integration Platform
+A Full-Stack Comprehensive Media Integration Platform - Convert your images and videos into a compiled slideshow with custom audio with ease.

 Setup: